-Based on limited judicial cases, when deciding the nature of a deal, a People’s Court tends to respect party autonomy, thus taking an approach whereby the text of the contract is closely analysed to determine whether its true meaning complies with the characteristics of a sales contract as defined under the Contract Law (ie, transfer of ownership versus consideration).
-The courts seldom use the equity principle to overturn the explicit expressions of will of the parties to a contract.
+China is a country with a statutory law system, where a judge’s discretion is relatively limited.
+Based on limited judicial cases, when deciding the nature of a deal, a People’s Court tends to respect party autonomy, thus taking an approach whereby the text of the contract is closely analysed to determine whether its true meaning complies with the characteristics of a sales contract as defined under the Civil Code (ie, transfer of ownership versus consideration).
+The courts seldom use the equity principle to overturn explicit expressions of the will of the parties to a contract.

 Therefore, to achieve the target of a true sale and bankruptcy remoteness, at least the following factors need to be ensured in a transaction: